 Example: "To keep more of the turnover of €50,000, I want to reduce the cost of purchasing by 10%.
 To this end, I am negotiating with my main supplier."

 Your goals have to be achievable.
 The trick is to set goals that are not too easy, but not unachievable.
 If the goal is too easy, extra effort is unnecessary.
 But knowing that you have no way of achieving your goal can be demotivating.
 A realistic goal is an ambitious challenge, that you are happy to work hard for.

 Write down when the activities start and end.
 A deadline makes planning easier.
-When your SMART goal reaches its final step, it is time to evaluate.
-You then analyse what went well and what could have been improved.
-Based on this, you set new SMART goals.
+Then it's time to examine what went well and what could be better.
+This will help you set new SMART goals.

 Example: "I started my webshop this year on 1 July, so by 30 June next year, I want to have achieved my goal."